-- Military families move their children an average of every - Children of military personnel attend up to nine different schools by graduation. - Military families are reluctant to disrupt high school youth in their senior year. - Deployments can impact educational outcomes of children. - Many families decide to "separate geographically" to keep children in their current school.
+- Military families move their children an average of every 2.9 years. - Children of military personnel attend up to nine different schools by graduation. - Military families are reluctant to disrupt high school youth in their senior year. - Deployments can impact educational outcomes of children. - Many families decide to "separate geographically" to keep children in their current school.

-Families contact your School Liaison for help with:
+Families contact your School Liaison Officer for help with: